 Offers gold, silver, nickel, copper, brass, tin, cadmium, black zinc, and anodizing services.

 Los Angeles, CA

-Offering yellow gold, rose gold, copper, nickel, silver, nickel-free and rhodium plating.
+Offering yellow gold, rose gold, green gold, copper, nickel, silver, nickel-free and rhodium plating.
 Also offers anti-tarnish coating.

-Offers rhodium, yellow gold, and rose gold plating.
+Offers rhodium, yellow gold, green, and rose gold plating.

 New York, NY

 Offering yellow gold, rose gold, silver, platinum, rhodium plating with a large selection of finishes.